octree/Wordle/README.md

-This is a clone project of the popular word guessing game.
-Made using `SwiftUI`
+This is a clone project of **Wordle**.
+The app is made using `SwiftUI`.
+You can play more than once a day.